itsboyac/ML-Github-Action/README.md

 python train.py
 ```

-Upon successful execution, the script will:
+When successfully executed, the script will:
 - Display the model's Accuracy and F1 Score in the console.
 - Generate a confusion matrix plot saved as `model_results.png`.
 - Save the evaluation metrics to text file `metrics.txt`.